George Takei: Early career

 Takei began his career in Hollywood in the late 1950s, providing voiceover for characters in the English dubbing of the Japanese monster films Rodan (1956, US: 1957) and Godzilla Raids Again (1955, US: Gigantis the Fire Monster, 1959).
 He appeared in the anthology television series Playhouse 90, the Perry Mason episode "The Case of the Blushing Pearls" (both 1959), and a handful of times in Hawaiian Eye during the 1960–61 season, including an eponymous episode as Thomas Jefferson Chu.
 He originated the role of George in the musical Fly Blackbird!, but when the show traveled from Los Angeles to Off-Broadway the West Coast actors were forced to audition and the role went to William Sugihara instead.
 Eventually Sugihara had to give up the role and Takei closed out the show's final months.

 Takei subsequently appeared alongside such actors as Frank Sinatra in Never So Few (uncredited, 1959), Richard Burton in Ice Palace, Jeffrey Hunter in Hell to Eternity (1960), Alec Guinness in A Majority of One (1961), James Caan in Red Line 7000 (1965), and Cary Grant in Walk, Don't Run (1966).

-He starred as a landscaper of Japanese descent in "The Encounter", a 1964 episode of the Twilight Zone.
+Takei starred as a landscaper of Japanese descent in "The Encounter", a 1964 episode of the Twilight Zone.
 CBS considered the episode's theme of US-Japanese hatred "too disturbing" to include when the series was syndicated.
 "The Encounter" was not seen after its initial airing until it was released on video in 1992 as part of the Treasures of the Twilight Zone collection.

 Takei guest-starred in an episode of Mission: Impossible during that show's first season in 1966.
 He also appeared in two Jerry Lewis comedies, The Big Mouth (uncredited, 1967) and Which Way to the Front?
 (1970).
 Takei narrated the documentary The Japanese Sword as the Soul of the Samurai (1969).